danny20070701/Filutro/README.md

 ## English

-Filutro is a photo-only Android camera app with a real-time LUT preview.
+Filutro is a photo-only Android camera app deeply modified from [Open Camera](https://opencamera.org.uk/).
+It removes non-essential features, keeps the experience focused on photography, and provides a real-time LUT preview.
 Captured JPEG photos are saved with the selected color look already applied.

 ### Features